 Lakshmi is the Goddess of wealth.
 Her forms have changed over eons, from an era of bartering her to get something substantial for ourselves, to trading her in coins, we are now in an age where we’ve created a multiverse for her existence.
-Currency notes, chequebooks, and yeah, the bitcoins!
+Currency notes, chequebooks, and yeah, the bitcoin, because blockchain in IoT is currently proving to be very lucrative.

 But one thing that has remained constant throughout, is her changeability (चंचलता), the fact that no matter what, she doesn’t stay at a single place for long.
 It is during this festival of light, we bring her home in the form of a mud statue, to devout ourselves to her, praise her, and seek blessings from her.
 For those who’ve observed, there also comes a card to be kept in the puja thaali along with her idol, and that card contains two other entities surrounding the Goddess of wealth.
 They are, Lord Ganesha on the left, and Goddess Saraswati on the right.